Showing posts with label Plath archives. Show all posts

 Aurelia Plath shorthand annotation on London Magazine, p.
 32

-London Magazine in April 1963 and Encounter, in October 1963, published some of Sylvia Plath's "Ariel" poems, hot properties after her death.
+London Magazine in April 1963 and Encounter, in October 1963, published some of Sylvia Plath's "Ariel" poems, hot properties after she had died.
 Encounter published a group of ten.
 Aurelia Plath collected and preserved magazines that published Sylvia's work, read them thoroughly, and wrote on them in longhand and Gregg shorthand, mourning or talking back to her famously dead daughter, or guiding future scholars and biographers to what they ought to notice.

 Sylvia's poem "Years" (a favorite of mine), in London Magazine, includes these lines: